-SCOR UK regularly conducts reviews of the risks that could have a material adverse effect on its activity, its financial position or results (or capacity to meet objectives) and considers that no significant risk other than those disclosed in the section below exists.
+SCOR UK regularly conducts reviews of the risks that could have a material adverse effect on its activity, its financial situation or its results (or capacity to reach objectives) and considers that no significant risk other than those disclosed in the section below exists.
 This section outlines management's current view of SCOR UK's main risks and main risk management mechanisms currently in place, categorised as follows:

-- underwriting risks related to the P&C (re)insurance business;
+- underwriting risks related to P&C business;

 - market risks;

 - credit risks;

 - liquidity risks;

 - operational risks;

 - strategic risks (refer to section C.7.1 Strategic risks).